gustavogmartins/Energia-Iso/README.md

 # Energia-Iso

-This is a gamification made with contrusct 2 with an objective to show and educate energy waste in people house's.
+This is a gamification made with construct 2 with an objective to show and educate energy waste in people house's.